edcarp/python-intermediate-esces/_episodes/06-merging-data.md

 >    data availability and access rights associated with each buoy.
 Use that data to summarize the number of
 >    observations which are reusable for research.
 > 2. Again using `access.csv` file, use that data to summarize the number of data records from operational
-     buoys which are available in Coastal versus Ocean waters.
+>     buoys which are available in Coastal versus Ocean waters.
+{: .challenge}

 {: .challenge}